§ Verifiable Trust v2 Specification

 § About this Document

-In order to fully understand the concepts developed in this document, you should have some basic knowledge of DID, DIDComm, VS, trust registry, ledger-based applications, and more generally, all terms present in the Terminology section.
+In order to fully understand the concepts developed in this document, you should have some basic knowledge of the ToIP stack, DID, DIDComm, trust registry, and more generally, all terms present in the Terminology section.

 § Conformance